CouncilofLorien/counciloflorien.github.io/docs/cards/D/doors-of-night.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Environment._ When Doors of Night is played, all resource environment cards in play are immediately discarded, and all resource environment effects are canceled.
-Cannot be duplicated. <br>_“...already the fire in the sky was burning out, and the smouldering hills were fading, while ash-grey evening crept over the fields."_ ***---&#65279;LotRV***
+> > _Environment._ All resource environment cards in play are immediately discarded, and all resource environment effects are canceled. <br>&ensp;Cannot be duplicated. <br>_“...already the fire in the sky was burning out, and the smouldering hills were fading, while ash-grey evening crept over the fields."_ ***---&#65279;LotRV***
 >

 ### _Middle-earth: The Wizards Unlimited_